Location: Hollinshead Hall, 1st Floor

 Pursuant to the Commonwealth of Pennsylvania’s new Anti-Hazing Law, 18 Pa.
 C.S.A. § 2801 et seq., Keystone College is required to issue and publicly post a report of all reported hazing violations for the past five (5) years.

-In compliance with the reporting mandate set forth in the Pennsylvania Anti-Hazing statute, there have been no reported hazing violations at Keystone College for the preceding five (5) years.
+In compliance with the reporting mandate set forth in the Pennsylvania Anti-Hazing statute, Keystone College has had zero (0) hazing-related incidents reported through the 2018-2019 school year.
+There have been no reported hazing violations at Keystone College for the preceding five (5) years.

 Keystone College will update this report, as required by statute, every six (6) months, on January 1 and August 1, and keep the report publicly available.